Acadia National Park Itinerary for 1-3 Days (+ Tips for Planning Your Trip)

 Bring a tarp.
 If you’re camping, camping tarps are essential for keeping your sleeping area dry and dirt-free.
 Before heading to Acadia, be sure to check out everything on our travel essentials list.

 Firewood.
 The National Park Service does not allow any wood from outside the park to be brought in to avoid bringing in outside invasive bacteria.
-Firewood can be purchased with cash throughout the park along Park Loop Road and at all campgrounds.
+Firewood can be purchased throughout the park along Park Loop Road and at all campgrounds.

 Park closures.
 Park Loop Road is closed throughout the winter and it’s not uncommon for some parts of the park to close during different seasons.
 Some hiking trails close for nesting peregrine falcons, and many places close during the muddy season to prevent unnecessary destruction of vegetation and alpine zones.
 It’s essential to check the official website for the most up-to-date conditions when planning your trip to Acadia National Park, but also once you are there because the situation may change at any time.